MASILab/Augmented-Reality-Programming-Challenge-Walkthrough/README.md

 <p>To begin working on this project, you will need a computer to access certain software.
 You will also need an <a href="http://shop.orbbec3d.com/Astra-Pro_p_35.html">Orbbec Astra Pro Camera</a>.
 The following intructions provide a step by step walkthrough on the download/installation process for the software you'll be using.</p>

 <h3>Microsoft Visual Studio 2017(or later)</h3>
 <p>This is where you will build your code.
 Micrsoft Visual Studio 2017(or later) is available <a href="https://visualstudio.microsoft.com/free-developer-offers/">here</a>.
 Once there, click the relevant download according to your operating system.
-For example, if you have a Windows computer, download Visual Studio Community for windows.
+For example, if you have a Windows computer, download Visual Studio Community for Windows.
 You can access more detailed download instructions for each operating system below:</p>
 <ul>
   <li><a href="https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2019">Windows</a></li>
   <li><a href="https://docs.microsoft.com/en-us/visualstudio/mac/installation?view=vsmac-2019"<li>macOS</li></a>